As of 2018, there are 18 UNESCO World Heritage Sites in Turkey. They are:

-The fortified city of Diyarbakır belongs to the so-called Fertile Crescent.
+The fortified city of Diyarbak?r belongs to the so-called Fertile Crescent.
 This landscape served as an important Hellenistic period center from the Roman times up to the present.
-The site includes the Inner Castle and a 5.8-kilometer long city wall equipped with gates, buttresses and numerous towers.
-Other important monument within the site is the Hevsel Gardens.
+The site includes the Inner Castle and a 5.8-kilometer long city wall equipped with gates, buttresses, and numerous towers.
+Another important monument within the site is the Hevsel Gardens.
 It was responsible for supplying the city with food and water.

 This ancient city was built in the 10th century BC.
 It was part of the 12 cities of the Ionian League but flourished under the Roman Empire.
 The city is best known for the Temple of Artemis, which was listed as one of the Seven Wonders of the Ancient World.
 The Library of Celsius is another important monument in Ephesus.
 The city was destroyed in 263 but underwent rebuilding process until it was destroyed once again by an earthquake in 614 AD.
 It was recently inscribed into the list of UNESCO World Heritage Sites in Turkey.

 Goreme National Park and the Rock Sites of Cappadocia (1985)